snowkit/differ/README.md

 - Add more test/example cases
 - Expose the alternative polygon vs polygon overlaps
 - Move the code more forward to be internally consistent and maintainable
-- Fix the bugs with the rays and infinite flags
+- Fix the bugs with the rays and add more useful infinite flags

 All of this was achieved, with the following changes.